tebinraouf/factorial-assembly/README.md

 * This is a very simple program to calculate factorial of a number.
 * Here I use a recursive approach to calculate the factorial.
-* The result of the factorial left in ebx.
+* The result of the factorial is left in ebx.